% IMPORTANT: The following is UTF-8 encoded. This means that in the presence

 all SATs concerning breast cancer or ALS treatment

-registered in the European Union’s clinical trial
+registered in the European Union's clinical trial registers

-registers between 2004 and 2023.
-Ten out of 379 breast
+between 2004 and 2023.
+Ten out of 379 breast cancer SATs and

-supplemented with RWD-derived external control arms, if all
+RWD-derived external control arms, if all important

 cin = {AG Hänisch},